namozhdehi/mapping-the-unseen-city-dc/README.md

 This project demonstrates a complete GIS workflow:

 - Terrain analysis using LiDAR-derived DEM
 - Spatial filtering using slope threshold
 - Automation using QGIS Model Builder
-- Visualization using Python-based layout generation
+- Map production using Python

-The result is a reproducible workflow that transforms raw elevation data into actionable transportation insight.
+The result is a reproducible pipeline that transforms raw elevation data into a practical, transportation-focused insight.